 This Contemporary Dance programme is delivered through the Junior Conservatoire of Dance and is for talented young dancers who aspire towards further study and a career as a professional contemporary dancer or choreographer.

-This intensive training course is the only one of its kind in Scotland and provides the highest quality tuition and guidance in supporting the future contemporary dance artists in Scotland.
+This intensive training course provides the highest quality tuition and guidance in supporting the future contemporary dance artists in Scotland.

-As a contemporary dance student at the Junior Conservatoire, you will have an exciting programme of classes and workshops aimed at developing your technical skills and nurturing your unique artistry.
+As a contemporary dance student at the Junior Conservatoire, you will attend weekly classes aimed at developing your technical skills and nurturing your unique artistry.